 Air may enter into the low-p...

 The pulmonary trunk is the solitary arterial output from the right ventricle, transporting deoxygenated blood to the lungs for oxygenation.

 It is approximately 50 mm long and 30 mm wide (most authors use 29 mm width as the cut off of normal 1).

-Pulmonary vein atresia represents a spectrum of disorder where the pulmonary veins fail to form in varying degrees.
+Pulmonary vein atresia represents to a spectrum of disorders where the pulmonary veins fail to form to varying degrees.